naokimas/naokimasuda.github.io/gsd-student-travel.md

 ## Background

-Graduate students should travel!
+- Graduate students should travel!
 See ``Why you should travel'' section below.
+- It is in general not good to expect what you can automatically get.
+You should actively look for travel money and actively go to conferences with such money.
+Please see ``Why you should travel'' section below for this, too.

 ## Rules